Swissair Flight 111: Lawsuit

-In September 1999 Swissair, Delta Air Lines, and Boeing (who had acquired McDonnell Douglas through a merger in 1997) agreed to share liability for the accident and offered the families of the passengers financial compensation.
+In September 1999, Swissair, Delta Air Lines, and Boeing (who had acquired McDonnell Douglas through a merger in 1997) agreed to share liability for the accident and offered the families of the passengers financial compensation.
 The offer was rejected in favour of a $19.8 billion suit against Swissair and DuPont, the supplier of the Mylar insulation sheathing.
 A US federal court ruled against punitive damages in February 2002.
 The resulting compensations for one group of plaintiffs totaled over $13 million.

 Memorials and tributes

 A non-denominational memorial service was held on the grounds of East St. Margaret's Elementary School in Indian Harbour on 9 September 1998.
 Among those in attendance were 175 relatives of the crash victims, Swiss president Flavio Cotti, Canadian prime minister Jean Chrétien, and Nova Scotia premier Russell MacLellan.
 A memorial service was also held in Zürich on 11 September 1998.
 The following year, another memorial was held in Nova Scotia.

 Two memorials to those who died in the crash were established by the Government of Nova Scotia.
 One is to the east of the crash site at The Whalesback, a promontory 1 km north of Peggy's Cove.
 The second is a more private, but much larger commemoration located west of the crash site near Bayswater Beach Provincial Park on the Aspotogan Peninsula in Bayswater.
 Here, the unidentified remains of the victims are interred.
 A fund was established to maintain the memorials and the government passed an act to recognize the memorials.
 Various other charitable funds were also created, including one in the name of a young victim from Louisiana, Robert Martin Maillet, which provided money for children in need, and one in the name of Robert's mother, Karen E. Maillet-Domingue (also a victim), which granted scholarships.

-A further permanent memorial, albeit not publicly accessible, was created inside the operations centre at Zürich Airport where a simple plaque on the ground floor in the centre opening of a spiral staircase pays tribute to the victims.